 Connect-4, is definitely a classic one for anyone who is a fan of strategy games.
 Playing against an opponent, student teams try to be the first to place four checkers in a row on the game board.
 We created a PowerPoint in which you can easily link the place of the checkers to different questions.
 When a team answers the selected question correctly, the checker is falling down in this location.
 The group that gets four checkers in a row wins.

 Web-based audience response systems (e.g. Kahoot, Poll everywhere, Mentimeter).
 Questions are presented on the screen for the whole class, and each student answers on his/her mobile phone.
 Immediate feedback of the whole group is provided, as the results appear directly on the screen.

 Classroom session participants will experience all of the above mentioned class room games and experience the feasibility of each of them to use in the own teaching context.
 Involve all students in your class and improve the retention of knowledge, since the interactive format helps people to remember more about the content that is discussed in class .

-Prof. dr. Patricia Everaert is full professor at Ghent University in financial and management accounting.
-She did research on target costing, time-driven activity-based costing and on the effectiveness of innovations in accounting education (Lego Game, team learning, online tools).
-She has numerous publications in international journals such as Small Business Economics, Journal of Business Finance and Accounting, Qualitative Research in Accounting and Management, Issues in Accounting Education, Accounting Education, Journal of Accounting Education, Australian Accounting Review, Accounting Auditing and Accountability Journal, etc. She is also Associate Editor at Accounting Education.
+Prof. dr. Patricia Everaert is associate professor at Ghent University in financial and management accounting.
+She has done research on target costing, time-driven activity-based costing, the role of the accountant as business advisor for SME’s and has numerous publications in international journals such as Small Business Economics, Journal of Business Finance and Accounting, Qualitative Research in Accounting and Management, Issues in Accounting Education, Accounting Education, Journal of Accounting Education, Australian Accounting Review, Accounting Auditing and Accountability Journal, etc. She is also Associate Editor at Accounting Education.
 Her latest research highlights her interest in innovations in accounting education, with focus on active learning and gaming.